henningte/ir/README.md

 Supported file formats for import currently are:

-1.  .csv files with indiidual spectra.
+1.  .csv files with individual spectra.
 2. Thermo Galactic’s .spc files with individual spectra.

 Provided functions for preprocessing and general handling are: